fluencelabs/examples/quickstart/2-browser-parallel-computation/README.md

         subnet <- Subnet.resolve(dealId)
     <- subnet.workers

--- This data structure is representing calling aqua function on the worker via frontend. data ComputationRequest:
+-- This data structure represents the aqua function that is calling the worker via the frontend. data ComputationRequest:
     worker_id: string
     host_id: string